onurcaner/udemy-the-ultimate-react-course-react-redux-and-more/README.md

 - Code: [This Repository / The Wild Oasis](./The%20Wild%20Oasis)

-- Notes: Supabase backend is paused/deleted.
+- Notes: Supabase backend may be paused/deleted.

 ### 10. The Wild Oasis Website

 - Description: The Wild Oasis Website app is created for the guests for displaying and reserving cabins, updating personal information

-- Requirements: None
+- Requirements: .env.local file with secrets is required

 - Environment: Driven by Node, displayed in browser

 - Code: [This Repository / The Wild Oasis Website](./The%20Wild%20Oasis%20Website)

-- Notes: Supabase backend is paused/deleted.
-Google authentication service is deleted
+- Notes: Supabase backend may be paused/deleted.
+Google authentication service may be paused/deleted